landlab/landlab/docs/source/user_guide/python_numpy_intro.rst

 ...     if type(input_param) is str:
 ...         print(“The input to the function said: “, input_param)
 ...     else:
-...         print(“The input parameter wasn’t a string.”)
+...         print(“The input parameter wasn't a string.”)
 ...         print(“It was actually " + str(type(input_param)))

-Lines don’t need to end with the semicolon to suppress output; Python won’t print output unless you explicitly call ``print``.
+Lines don't need to end with the semicolon to suppress output; Python won't print output unless you explicitly call ``print``.

 Finally, but importantly, Python doesn't use the hat ``^`` as its r